Diesel Production Costs - Q2 2023

 This report presents a techno-economic analysis of Renewable Diesel production from soybean oil in the United States.
 The process employed is a hydroprocessing similar Neste Oil NExBTL.
 In this case, propane is generated as by-product.

-The cost analyses presented in the report Diesel E61A target a 800 kta (kilometric tons per annum) United States-based plant.
+The cost analyses presented in this report target a 800 kta (kilo metric ton per annum per annum) United States-based plant.
 For those interested in cost analyses considering other plant capacities and/or locations, Intratec offers a customized analysis as an optional feature.

 Ultra-Low Sulfur Diesel Production (Hydrotreating Unit)